 Set Clinton as default location

-Cloudy with 60 percent chance of showers.
-Wind south 20 km/h becoming light in the evening.
+Cloudy.
+40 percent chance of rain showers or flurries late in the evening and overnight.
+Wind southeast 20 km/h becoming light in the evening.
 Low plus 1.

 CBC News: Weather Centre